 Resting in the belief that this sufficiently describes our situation, what can we do?
 Although I worry about the future of quality HTML and CSS code because websites and apps are on a trajectory to become impossible to write “natively,” meaning without resorting to frameworks and libraries and such, I’m not sure what’s practical because of the conflicting needs as mentioned.

 Our best options, but this is just meant to start a conversation and not authoritative judgment, may be the, dare I say, versioning of standards, as well as clearer pronunciation of sites and apps.
 Both ideas are not new, and neither has been successful.
 We’ve pretty much decided to drop standard versions and committed to living standards instead, and the idea of stricter differentiation between sites and apps may have been so obvious that it has never effectively registered.

 The point, however, is that if we don’t get to streamline our standards, at least get the junk out of them, we face serious and then insurmountable limitations with respect to both implementations and code, to an extent that even abstractions will become pointless.
 Pointless in that websites shouldn’t need to be built using frameworks, libraries, variables, and be rendered by browsers that weigh >100 MB—something we still know now, but will forget.
 At that point, every browser may weigh a gigabyte, and most web developers don’t put HTML and CSS on their resumes, but Bootstrap and jQuery.
 And so let’s do something not to f this up completely.

 Disclaimer: This is an opinion that’s playful rather than bulletproof.

-I’m At the time of writing this I was slowly deprioritizing my work in the web dev world and want to get some of my concerns out; get them out before I lost all interest in crying at the different standards friends and folks.
+I’m At the time of writing this I was slowly deprioritizing my work in the web dev world and want to get some of my concerns out; get them out before I lost all interest in crying at the different standards friends and folk.
 Of whom this is no criticism by the way.

 * It’s actually not important here to discuss particular standards, for most maintained standards suffer from the problem.
 If you must, and as I mostly follow these standards, peg the article to HTML and CSS.